-One of the main objectives of the Newmarket's Urban Centre's Secondary Plan is to provide a framework to guide the redevelopment of the Yonge Street and Davis Drive Urban Centres.
-The following policies have been created and/or updated to provide this framework:
+The main objective of Newmarket's Urban Centre's Secondary Plan is to provide a framework to guide the redevelopment and intensification of the Yonge Street & Davis Drive Urban Centres.
+Various other policies have been created and/or updated to further support this vision:

 Redevelopment and Rehabilitation Tax Incentive Program (a tax-increment-equivalent financing program (TIEF)